 The role of Inscyte's Board of Directors in respect of the security program is to review and approve of changes brought before the Board by the President of Inscyte.
 The Board may also request an update on the security program from the President on a regular or ad hoc basis, but at the minimum, the Board is updated on an annual basis.
 The update addresses the initiatives undertaken by the security program including security training and the development and implementation of security policies, procedures and practices.
 It also includes a discussion of security audits and vulnerability assessments conducted, including the results of and recommendations arising from the privacy audits and privacy impact assessments and the status of implementation of the recommendations.
-The Board of Directors is also advised of any security breaches and security complaints which were investigated, including the results of any recommendations.
+The Board of Directors is also advised of any security breaches and security complaints which were investigated, including the results of any recommendations arising from these investigations and the status of implementation of the recommendations.
 The security program is not currently overseen by a committee of the Board of Directors.